Indigenous science students form UWinnipeg .caISES chapter

 Martin is also behind the recent creation of UWinnipeg’s NSERC-funded Pathway to Graduate Studies program.
 Anderson had the opportunity to teach in this program last summer.

-The Canadian Region of AISES provides networking, peer support, and mentorship to Indigenous STEM students, providing opportunities to explore undergraduate and graduate opportunities, discover career pathways, engage with Indigenous STEM professionals, and network with scholarship-granting organizations and corporations looking to hire.
+The Canadian Indigenous Science and Engineering Society provides networking, peer support, and mentorship to Indigenous STEM students, providing opportunities to explore undergraduate and graduate opportunities, discover career pathways, engage with Indigenous STEM professionals, and network with scholarship-granting organizations and corporations looking to hire.

-To learn more about joining UWinnipeg’s AISES chapter, email UofWAISES@gmail.com.
+To learn more about joining UWinnipeg’s .caISES chapter, email UofWAISES@gmail.com.

 Jennifer Cox, Communications Officer, The University of Winnipeg